MicrosoftDocs/OfficeDocs-SharePoint/migration/Asynchronous-metadata-read-api.md

 ## Performance Expectation
 The preliminary performance test provides a rough estimate of 300-400 items per second throughput.
 This does not account for any potential throttle over the network.
-If the read asynchronous function fails to reach the server due to throttling, then the performance will be reduced.
+If the read asynchronous function fails to reach the server due to throttling, then performance will be impacted.
-At the start of read asynchronous migration, there will be an overhead as the server calculates the number of objects to confirm that it is within the 1 million object limit.
-Therefore, the throughput for a small number of objects (e.g. 100 objects) is less than if 100,000 objects are migrated.
+At the start of read asynchronous migration, the server calculates the number of objects to confirm that it is within the 1 million object limit and can impact performance depending on the size of your migration.
+Hense the throughput for a small number of objects (e.g. 100 objects) is less than if 100,000 objects are migrated.